 At the Center for Teaching and Learning we engage thousands of educators each year with professional development opportunities to enhance teaching and learning.
 However, engaging in professional development around teaching is only the first step to teaching improvement.
 To actually make a positive impact on your students, you need to apply those great ideas to your teaching practice.
 Submitting reflections towards the Reflective Teaching Badge provides a forum for documenting these changes and recording the impact you observe on student learning.

 In addition, participating in the program will help you document the ways you are making your teaching more effective.
 As Georgia Tech expands its emphasis on teaching effectiveness to support student success, having this documentation will be useful!

 We've put together these ideas for what to do with your Reflective Teaching Badge after you've earned it!

 How do I participate in the Reflective Teaching Badge Program?

-- Engage in virtual small group discussions with Georgia Tech colleagues focused around teaching
+- Engage in one or more professional development experiences with Georgia Tech colleagues focused around teaching

-- Reflect on questions posed by a facilitator from CTL about your teaching challenges, ideas for addressing the teaching challenge, and impact of the teaching change on your students.
+- Reflect on questions about your teaching challenges, ideas for addressing the teaching challenge, and impact of the teaching change on your students.

-- Earn a token for each session you participate in following the receipt of your written reflection.
+- Earn a token following the receipt of each written reflection.

-- Earn the Reflective Teaching Badge for 2020-21 after completing three tokens.
+- Earn the Reflective Teaching Badge for the current academic year after completing three tokens.

 Why engage in reflection about teaching?